munificent/craftinginterpreters/book/a-virtual-machine.md

 <img src="image/a-virtual-machine/stack-c.png" alt="An array with 'c' at element
 zero." />

-...`stackTop` always points just past the last item...
+...`stackTop` always points just past the last item.

 <img src="image/a-virtual-machine/stack-crepe.png" alt="An array with 'c', 'r',
 'e', 'p', and 'e' in the first five elements." />